 How could Medallion fund generate such eye-popping returns years after years?
 They focused on things that never change in the world that change at lightning speed – financial markets.
 In the book “The Man Who Solved the Market: How Jim Simons Launched the Quant Revolution”, a Medallion fund researcher and a Ph.D. in mathematics named Kresimir Penavic revealed the firm’s secretive algorithmic approach:

 What we’re modeling actually is human behavior.
 Human are most predictable in times of high stress – they act instinctively and panic.
 Our entire premise was that human actors will react the way humans did in the past…we learned to take advantage.

 Another phenomenal investor of all time also shared the same timeless wisdom.
 In his letter written to Berkshire Hathaway shareholders back in 1987, Warren Buffett gave advice on how investors should respond to two super-contagious diseases that occurred from time to time in the stock market — fear and greed.

-Stock market is not the economy or GDPs.
-Stock performance is largely driven by the oscillation of human’s emotions between fear and greed.
+The stock market is not the economy or GDP.
+Stock performance is largely driven by the oscillation of human emotions between fear and greed.